isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-2-jul-sep-2020/2020-07-03-picturessg.md

 <br/>
 <img src="/images/Vol-16-issue-2/picturessg/NewYear&Family.jpg">

 (Left) A family posing outside the National Theatre, 1965.
 Designed by local architect Alfred H.K.
 Wong, the National Theatre was built to commemorate Singapore’s attainment of self-government in 1959.
 The theatre was situated at the corner of Clemenceau Avenue and River Valley Road.
-It was closed in 1984 and subsequently demolished to make way for the Central Expressway. <i>Donated by Chang Wei Jie Jerroy, PictureSG, National Library, Singapore</i>.<br>(Right) Scene of the New Year Sea Sports, 1939.
+It was closed in 1984 and subsequently demolished to make way for the Central Expressway. <i>Donated by Chang Wei Jie Jerroy, PictureSG, National Library, Singapore</i>.
+(Right) Scene of the New Year Sea Sports, 1939.
 This was an annual regatta that took place in the harbour, off Collyer Quay.
 The Supreme Court building and Municipal Building can be seen in the background. <i>Edwin A. Brown Collection, PictureSG, National Library, Singapore</i>.<br>

 </div>